datagrok/opinions/DESIGN.md

 Reddit [takes great pains to insist](http://www.reddit.com/help/reddiquette) that "The down [vote] is for comments that add nothing to the discussion."
 However, the downvote has a different meaning for articles.
 Many users simply ignore this advice, making it a perpetual source of contention and repetitous discussion.

 Guilty: PGP and other cryptosystems' metric of "trust."
 Reddit's "upvote."

+Solution: Metrics themselves may be as specific or general as users wish.
+Poorly-defined metrics may themselves gain a reputation for being so within the framework.

 ### The "real name" initiative, aka [Nymwars][]